 After some research, we were able to find the following facts –

 By default, the CentOS 5.5 32-bit Operating System comes with Linux 2.4.x Kernel, which supports more than 4GB of physical memory.
 A typical 32-bit Linux kernel uses 1GB of physical memory for its use as Kernel Space, and the rest of the physical memory will be used as User Space.

-Hence, while you are on Centos 5.X 32 Bit Operating System machine without PAE support, user space and kernel space split would be like 3GB/1GB.
-That means, if you add physical memory more than 3 GB in your machine, your machine would not address it.
-This issue can be fixed by adding PAE support in Kernel.
+Hence, while you are on CentOS 5.X 32-bit Operating System machine without PAE support, user space, and kernel space split would be like 3GB/1GB.
+That means that if you add physical memory of more than 3 GB to your machine, your machine will not address it.
+This issue can be fixed by adding PAE support in kernel.